orihpt/BlindKeyboard/README.md

 The simple idea is that the system remembers the coordinates of where on the keyboard the user has pressed and then uses that to predict what the user is typing.

 ## Demo
+The keyboard tries to guess the word I typed even when I don't exactly tap the letters.
 As you can see, the keyboard can't always guess the word I mean to type.
 When it gets the word wrong, I just swipe down for the next word suggestion.

 [Hebrew Keyboard Demo](https://github.com/orihpt/BlindKeyboard/assets/52978143/ca90be87-7d48-43b2-aeb6-715273b635b8)